aurafinance/aura-contracts/README.md

 yarn task curveTokens --account <YOUR_ADDRESS> --network forking
 ```

-Once you stake or lock CVX you may want to progress timestamps to check rewards stuff
+Once you stake or lock CVX you may want to progress timestamps to check rewards stuff.

 ```
 export NODE_URL=<LOCAL_NODE_URL>